 - for purposes of maintenance.

-In the case of suspected criminal violations to be adjudicated outside of the Furman University student conduct system, searches will be made only as authorized by legal search warrants.
-In the case of suspected university regulation infractions, evidence produced during a room search (without a legal search warrant) may be used in university student conduct proceedings.
+In the case of suspected criminal violations to be prosecuted outside of the Furman University student conduct system, searches will be made only as authorized by legal search warrants.
+In the case of suspected Student Conduct Code violations, evidence produced during a room search (without a legal search warrant) may be used in university student conduct proceedings.

 Student staff members do not thoroughly search rooms without approval from a full-time university official.
 However, they are allowed to open closets (for the purpose of a visual search only), to look under beds and to open and remove items from refrigerators and coolers.
 A university staff member may enter each room during a fire alarm or drill to make sure that the residents have evacuated the building.